-The bigger you go the more obvious these side-effects becomes.
-With 33″ tires on a JK you wont feel most of the above-mentioned effects, since the vehicle can handle the 33’s comfortably.
-However, once you opt for 35, 37 and bigger, your vehicle will not perform optimally without additional upgrades on your suspension, steering and drive-train components to make the whole setup work 100%.
+The bigger you go the more obvious these side effects become.
+With 33″ tires on a JK, you won’t feel most of the above-mentioned effects since the vehicle can handle the 33’s comfortably.
+However, once you opt for 35, 37, and bigger, your vehicle will not perform optimally without additional upgrades on your suspension, steering, and drive-train components to make the whole setup work 100%.

 In some cases bigger, isn’t always better!